tgrall/tgrall.github.io/blog/2011-08-31-how-to-create-a-new-content-list-template-for-exo-platform-3.md

 ```

-The <span style="font-family: &quot;Courier New&quot;,Courier,monospace;">uicomponent</span> object is defined by the container class of the portlet that calls the template.
+The `uicomponent` object is defined by the container class of the portlet that calls the template.
 This class contains many utility methods.
 In the code above I retrieve all the preferences of the portlet, since the name are self-explanatory it is not necessary to detail them, especially when you look at the preferences screen below:

 ![]( http://3.bp.blogspot.com/-bDIJtSVaD9A/TblkjTr2wMI/AAAAAAAAAQE/6mRLmEYqpsE/s320/preference-screen.png )